Opetushallitus/koski-mydata/README.md

    * Configure environment variables in one place
    * User should be able to give permission in Opintopolku to share data

+### Tests
+   * Find a student with estimated end date for studies and include it in tests

 ### Logging
    * Log levels
    * Access log